vmware-samples/sbom-composer/CONTRIBUTING.md

 Be sure to include any related GitHub issue references in the commit message.
 See [GFM syntax](https://guides.github.com/features/mastering-markdown/#GitHub-flavored-markdown) for referencing issues and commits.

+Make sure you sign all of your commits.

 ## Reporting Bugs and Creating Issues